toniher/user-contribs-classifier/README.md

 * Document all options
 * Counting type of contributions (how many images, references, etc.)
+* Count using HTML for references, for instance
 * Script for parsing CSV
 * Lumen application